The best tablet for photo editing and photographers

 ✅ You want the best tablet screen: The iPad Pro's mini-LED screen is the best you can get on a tablet: it's detailed, highly accurate, and much brighter than anything else, with stunning contrast.

-✅ You want laptop levels of power: The M2 chip in here as fast as some pro laptops, with up to 16GB of RAM.
-If you apps to be able to handle large files, this offers all the headroom you need.
+✅ You want laptop levels of power: Some MacBook Pros feature the M4 chip, and with up to 16GB of RAM, this offers all the headroom you need.

 Don't buy it if:

-❌ You value portability most: It may be half the weight of even a light laptop, but the size of the screen means this stil needs a laptop-size bag to take it around.
+❌ You value portability most: It may be half the weight of even a light laptop, but the size of the screen means this still needs a laptop-size bag to take it around.

-And the advantage isn't just brightness: highly localized dimming of the backlight means dark areas look more realistically dark, or truly black, which is rare in LCD screens.
-Images look more true to life than other screens.
-Crucially, the colors are highly accurate too.
-For precision editing, it supports Apple Pencil 2, and has a 120Hz refresh rate.
+Heck, this device can even hit 1,600 nits of HDR brightness in small areas, while highly localized dimming of the backlight means dark areas look more realistically dark, or truly black, which is rare on OLED screens.
+Crucially, colors are highly accurate too, and for precision editing, the tablet supports the Apple Pencil Pro and Apple Pencil (USB-C) and has a 120Hz refresh rate.

-Read our full Apple iPad Pro (M4) review
+Read the full Apple iPad Pro (M4) review

 The best Windows tablet for photo editing